-Discuss ways to decrease sodium in the diet by replacing salt with spices and eating fewer processed/packaged foods.
+• Discuss ways to decrease sodium in the diet by replacing salt with spices and eating fewer processed/packaged foods.
 (See coach resource: Spice It Up and Use Less Sodium.)

 - Explain the importance of reading food labels and share tips and resources.
-(See coach resources: Using the Nutrition Facts Label- A How-To Guide for Older Adults, Reading the Label.) - Share tips for understanding food portion sizes and right sizing their food portions.
+(See coach resources: How to Understand and Use the Nutrition Facts Label.) - Share tips for understanding food portion sizes and right sizing their food portions.
 (See coach resources: Right-Size Your Portions, Suggested Servings from Each Food Group.) - Explain how to use a food diary to keep track of what you eat.
 (See participant resources: Food Diary, My Food Diary, Digital Food Tracker.)